alanvivona/simple-vm/README.md

 ## Asm + "Link" + Run a yz file inside the VM

+Reset the output folder:
-> rm ./out/*
+> rm -rf ./out; mkdir out

+Create a binary file by running the source code through the assembler:
-> cat ../examples/test.asm | go run ../asm/main.go -v -o test.bin
+> cat ./examples/sample2.asm | go run ./asm/main.go -v -o test.bin

+Create an executable by using the linker:
-> go run ../link/main.go -v -i test.bin -o test.yz
+> go run ./link/main.go -v -i test.bin -o test.yz

+Notice the difference between raw binary and executable:
 > cat test.bin | xxd
 > cat test.yz | xxd
+You should see a checksum, magic number and header end were added to the executable.

+Run the executable in the virtual machine:
-> go run ../vm/main.go -v -i test.yz
+> go run ./vm/main.go -v -i test.yz